emann615/LetsDefendAlerts/Walk-Throughs/SOC138 Detected Suspicious Xls File.md

 On the Log Management page I filtered for entries with a destination address of 177.53.143.89.
 Connection to the address was also made on a device with the IP address 172.16.17.24

-On the Endpoint Security page I w as able to see that IP address 172.16.17.24 is associated with the Nolan machine on the internal network.
+On the Endpoint Security page I was able to see that IP address 172.16.17.24 is associated with the Nolan machine on the internal network.
 The process, network, and terminal history show evidence that the file was executed on this machine.

 ### Containment